I hope you enjoy this blog post.

 It is thought that Ms. Picasso is in possession of somewhere in the region of 400 paintings and 7,000 sketches by the Spanish artist.
-Considering that her recent announcement of sales was the second in a short space of time, there was speculation at the time that she could be looking to sell off substantial portions of her collection, potentially creating an influx of new pieces in the art world.
+Considering that her announcement of sales was the second in a short space of time, there was speculation at the time that she could be looking to sell off substantial portions of her collection, potentially creating an influx of some of the most expensive pieces to be sold in the art world.

 Understandably this has sparked some considerable excitement in the art world at the possibility of new pieces flooding the market, but a question arose as well.

 The answer seems complicated.
 Born to Picasso’s son Paulo, his first child in a short-lived marriage, Marina was largely ignored by the painter throughout his life and spent considerable time living in poverty.
 Following Picasso’s death, she inherited a portion of his estate, including the expensive paintings that she was now selling.

 The most obvious explanation for her reasons to sell is simple; money.

 But many commentators feel that it could be more complex.
 The majority of the money from her previous sale went to aiding children in Vietnam, so some have seen this as an effort to make the artist do something for children after his death, something he didn’t do for her.
 This has led to some people calling this an act of revenge.